Nine Home Maintenance Tips Worth Doing

 Vacuum Refrigerator Condenser Coils

-Pulling the fridge out and cleaning off the dust can help your fridge work more efficiently, and will give you the opportunity to clean behind and underneath it as well.
+Pulling the fridge out and cleaning off the dust can help your fridge work more efficiently and will allow you to clean behind and underneath it as well.

-More than likely if you clean your coils the refrigerator will work noticeably better.
-Refrigerators are expensive to replace so this is an important maintenance tip for homeowners not to forget.
+If you clean your coils, the refrigerator will work noticeably better.
+Refrigerators are expensive to replace, so this is an important maintenance tip for homeowners not to forget.

 Clean Your Exhaust Hood

-Cooks working in professional kitchens are required to clean vent hoods on a regular basis.
-It is a dirty job, typically involving caked on grease and dust.
-Your kitchen vent may not be as dirty as one used in a professional setting, but it still poses a fire hazard and is unsightly when not cleaned regularly.
+Cooks working in professional kitchens are required to clean vent hoods regularly.
+It is a dirty job, typically involving caked-on grease and dust.
+Your kitchen vent may not be as dirty as used in a professional setting, but it still poses a fire hazard and is unsightly when not cleaned regularly.

-Take a few minutes to wash off any accumulated grime and to replace the filter if there is one.
-Exhaust hoods are a simple maintenance item that will stick out like a sore thumb if you do not deal with it.
+Take a few minutes to wash off any accumulated grime and replace the filter if there is one.
+Exhaust hoods are a simple maintenance item that will stick out like a sore thumb if you do not deal with them.

 Maintain Your Garage Door

 Most inspectors will pay close attention to a garage door because of the potential for significant injury to a child or pet.
 Most newer garage door systems have electronic eyes at the bottom that sense movement.
-These need to be checked regularly to make sure they are functioning as intended.
+These need to be checked regularly to ensure they function as intended.

 An Ounce Of Prevention

-Taking the time to do these things now, before you ever put your home up for sale, will make the whole selling process easier when you finally begin it in earnest.
-You and your family will also enjoy the benefits of a cleaner, more livable home right now.
+Taking the time to do these things now, before you ever put your home up for sale, will make the whole selling process more manageable when you finally begin it in earnest.
+You and your family will also enjoy the benefits of a cleaner, more livable home.

-When selling a home, it is important to stay out ahead of the curve and pay particular attention to all the potential issues that could get in the way.
-A prepared home seller enjoys the benefit of not having to face those unfortunate things that can surface in a Real Estate transaction!
+When selling a home, it is essential to stay ahead of the curve and pay particular attention to all the potential issues that could get in the way.
+A prepared home seller enjoys the benefit of not facing those unfortunate things that can surface in a Real Estate transaction!

 Other Home Maintenance Resources Worth Reading: